keithlowc/Telegram-Bot-for-Personal-Finances/README.md

 ### Notes:

-1. When taking the picture of the receipt make sure to crop over the price as clean as possible.
+1. When taking the picture of the receipt make sure to crop over the price as clean as possible, to avoid any problems with OCR.
 2. To stop the script `pkill -f tesseract_bot.py`